stephanbogner/Link-Preview-for-Social-Networks-from-Kirbytext/README.md

 ## Writing a Kirby Post

 Now you have to define what should be displayed when your link gets posted.
-This is done by adding custom tags to your markdown.
+This is done by adding custom tags to your Kirbytext markdown.

 ### Tags for Twitter:
 - **TwitterCard:** Card type